-Surgery, is the main treatment for rectal cancer, however the use of radiation therapy and systemic treatment with chemotherapy and precision cancer medicines also play a role for many patients.
-For early stage cancers surgical removal of the cancer may be all that is required.
-For later stage III, IV and recurrent cancer systemic treatment in addition to surgery is often required.
+Surgery has been the main treatment for rectal cancer for many years, however the use of radiation therapy and systemic treatment with chemotherapy, immunotherapy, and precision cancer medicines increasingly play a role for many patients.
+For some early stage cancers systemic therapy or surgical removal of the cancer may be all that is required.
+For later stage III, IV and recurrent cancer systemic treatment in addition to surgery is typically necessary.

 Total Neoadjuvant Therapy

 An overall treatment approach called Total Neoadjuvant Therapy (TNT) has been evolving over several years that has several advantages and is now becoming a standard of care.
 Neoadjuvant means “before surgery” – the delivery of neoadjuvant chemotherapy has the advantage of treating the cancer before it spreads and shrinking the cancer for more complete and easier surgical removal.
 Recent studies have demonstrated that TNT is associated with improved delivery of planned therapy, increased down staging, earlier introduction of optimal systemic chemotherapy, and the potential to sidestep any surgical treatment at all for many individuals with locally advanced rectal cancer.2,3,4

 Results from a large multi-institutional clinical trial provide confirmatory evidence that treatment with pre-operative radiation and chemotherapy significantly decreases local cancer recurrences in patients with rectal cancer that has not spread to distant sites and should be considered the standard of care for this disease.
 According to the results of the phase 3 RAPIDO clinical trial released at the American Society of Clinical Oncology Annual Meeting pre-operative short-course radiation therapy (RT) followed by chemotherapy should be the new standard of care for treating locally advanced rectal cancer.2